 THE BOOKS OF POETRY/WISDOM

 The poetry books explore themes like love, pain, wisdom, and other key life ideas through different songs, poems, and proverbs.
 They look into important concepts of life, such as love and suffering, using various forms of poetry and sayings.
-These collections of poetry reflect on significant life themes through a mix of poems, songs, and insightful quotes.
+These collections of poetry reflect significant life themes through a mix of poems, songs, and insightful quotes.

 THE BOOKS OF THE MAJOR PROPHETS AND MINOR PROPHETS